cre-dev/xml2db/docs/index.md

 document.insert_into_target_tables()
 ```

-The resulting data model will adhere closely to the XSD schema.
-However, `xml2db` will perform a few systematic
+The resulting data model will be very similar with the XSD schema.
+However, `xml2db` will perform automatically a few
 simplifications aimed at limiting the complexity of the resulting data model and the storage footprint.
-The resulting
+The data model
-data model can be configured, but the above code will work out of the box, with reasonable defaults.
+can be configured, but the above code will work out of the box for most schemas, with reasonable defaults.

 The raw data loaded into the database can then be processed if need be, using for instance [DBT](https://www.getdbt.com/),
 SQL views or stored procedures aimed at extracting, correcting and formatting the data into more user-friendly tables.

 This package uses `sqlalchemy` to interact with the database, so it should work with different database backends.
-Automated integration tests run against PostgreSQL, MySQL and MS SQL Server. `xml2db` does not work with SQLite.
-You may
+Automated integration tests run against PostgreSQL, MySQL, MS SQL Server and DuckDB.
+You may have to install additional
-have to install additional packages to connect to your database (e.g. `psycopg2` for PostgreSQL, `pymysql` for MySQL or
+packages to connect to your database (e.g. `psycopg2` for PostgreSQL, `pymysql` for MySQL, `pyodbc` for MS SQL Server or
-`pyodbc` for MS SQL Server).
+`duckdb_engine` for DuckDB).

 ## How to visualize your data model